The foundation for career readiness

 “Those are the wayfinding tools that students will use to perform whatever role they’re in,” Studer-Byrnes said.
 “They’re the core skills needed to succeed in most professional roles, regardless of industry.”

 Heavener students have always had resources to support their career development and facilitate their work values exploration.
 In recent years, the staff has prioritized more touchpoints with students, and instituted a formal career readiness curriculum that guides students through the career development process.
 Warrington Welcome, a one-credit introduction to business for first-year students, was already in place.
-But the increased courses and programing provide more communication and guidance from Heavener faculty and staff throughout the student journey.
+But the increased courses and programming provide more communication and guidance from Heavener faculty and staff throughout the student journey.

 During the 2023-24 academic year, Heavener students completed 69,828 activities toward their professional development, which can be completing a training series, attending a student organization meeting and many other options focused on professional development.
 Back in 2022-23, that number was only 25,000.